joeaudette/cloudscribe.Entropy/solutions/cloudscribe.CustomRegistration.Kvp/README.md

 5. We may need a custom controller and views for viewing or updating the custom data after registration

-The plan is for the custom key/value storage and the custom IHandleCustomRegistration to be re-useable.
+The plan is for the custom key/value storage and the custom IHandleCustomRegistration to be reusable.

 The secondary work for viewing the captured data may be per project customization depending on what we come up with.